 I have a huge sweet tooth and I’m always trying out new recipes that are a little healthier without sacrificing the taste.
 This square is sweet, rich and delicious and the taste was not compromised at all with the decrease of oil and sugar.
-Pumpkin puree is a great substitute when baking and can replace half the oil in recipes, as in this one.
+Pumpkin purée is a great substitute when baking and can replace half the oil in recipes, as in this one.

 Last year, in the span of one week, I made this recipe 3 times!
-Twice to bring to friends when we were invited for dinner and once at a cooking class I gave.
+Twice to bring to friends when we were invited for dinner and once at a private cooking class I gave.
 They were a huge hit each time!
 Don’t be fooled by the healthy addition of the pumpkin puree – my husband Charles and son Mark loved them, even when I confessed that it was made with love and a ‘special’ ingredient!
 I seriously had to hide the leftovers from Charles!

-Pumpkin puree is sold in cans, or you can make it fresh and you can freeze the remaining in 1/2 cup portions to use for another time.
-But trust me, after one bite of these delicious squares, you may want to make more to have on hand for company!!
+Pumpkin purée is sold in cans, or you can make it fresh and you can freeze the remaining in 1/2 cup portions to use for another time.
+When pumpkin season is over, I used canned and freeze what I don’t use.

 Yields 24-36 pieces (depending on how big you cut the squares!)

 In a large mixing bowl, using a fork, mix together the flour, rolled oats, brown sugar, salt, baking powder, spices and both the semi sweet chocolate and butterscotch chips.
-In a separate smaller bowl, whisk together the oil, pumpkin puree, vanilla extract and honey, until smooth. .
+In a separate smaller bowl, whisk together the oil, pumpkin puree, vanilla extract and maple syrup, until smooth.
 Pour the wet ingredients into the dry, and mix well, just until the flour disappears.
 Spoon the batter into the prepared pan and using your fingertips, smooth until the dough is evenly distributed and meets the edges.

 Bake for 25 minutes on the middle rack.
-Touch the middle of the squares - it will be soft to the touch and will still look undercooked when you take them out.
+Touch the middle of the squares - it will be soft to the touch and will still look under cooked when you take them out.
 Let cool and then refrigerate for at least 30 minutes before cutting them into squares.